Search This Blog

 Write-Host $local_variable -ForegroundColor White -BackgroundColor Blue

-But, Invoke-Command doesn't persist the connection.
-In order to work with remote computers using persistent connections, PowerShell provides cmdlets whose names end with PSSession:
+However, Invoke-Command doesn't maintain a persistent connection.
+To work with remote computers using persistent connections, PowerShell provides cmdlets whose names end with "PSSession":

 PS C:\Users\Dummy> (Get-Command -Name *PSSession).Name